chrisch88dev/chrisch88dev/README.md

 ## What I do

-I work in penetration testing and security engineering, finding bugs and attack paths across web apps, services, networks, and software.
+I work with penetration testing and security engineering, finding bugs and attack paths across web apps, services, networks, and software.
 I also build secure, performant software across the full stack and make the tools and systems I need.

 Most of my work so far has been private.
 Check the pinned repositories below or **[my project archive](https://chrisch88.dev/projects/)** for current public work.